How to decide what type of crib mattress is best for your baby?

 Border roads provide strong side and edge support, extra firmness, and better durability.
 Border roads keep the mattress from sagging when your baby stands or walks near the edge.

-2. the thickness of crib-mattress coils
+- The thickness of crib-mattress coils

-3. number of layers
+- Number of layers

-4. the material’s quality in each layer
+- The material’s quality in each layer

-5. the mattress cover
+- The mattress cover

 PROS:

-• it will probably last longer than a foam mattress
+- It will probably last longer than a foam mattress

-• an innerspring crib mattress is a durable choice
+- An innerspring crib mattress is a durable choice

 CONS:

-• a higher price
+- a higher price

-• it is heavier from foam mattresses
+- It is heavier than foam mattresses

-• the bounce on innerspring crib mattresses is bigger
+- The bounce on innerspring crib mattresses is bigger

-1. This is a very well written article and contains all the information that anyone wants to know.
+This is a very well written article and contains all the information that anyone wants to know.

 But I couldn’t find any purchase button as I wanted to purchase it.

-1. Hello!
+Hello!

 The purpose of this article is primarily to present the differences between foam and innerspring crib mattresses.
 However, we have included two links to our favorite foam and coil crib mattresses.